Sex Therapy in Nanaimo

 Sex and intimacy counselling can help with:

-• loss of desire or mismatched desire between partners
+- loss of desire or mismatched desire between partners

-• difficulty with arousal, orgasm, or sexual response
+- difficulty with arousal, orgasm, or libido

-• anxiety, shame, or self-criticism around sex
+- anxiety, shame, or self-criticism around sex

-• erectile difficulties, premature ejaculation (PE)
+- erectile difficulties (ED), premature ejaculation (PE)

-• sexual avoidance or disconnection
+- sexual avoidance or disconnection

-• the impact of stress, depression, or anxiety on intimacy
+- the impact of stress, depression, or anxiety on intimacy

-• the effects of past sexual trauma or boundary violations
+- the effects of past sexual trauma or boundary violations

-• feeling emotionally distant despite physical closeness
+- feeling emotionally distant despite physical closeness

-• questions around identity, desire, or repeating relational patterns
+- questions around identity, desire, or repeating relational patterns

-Often, these concerns feel confusing and frustrating — especially when efforts to fix them only increase pressure, performance anxiety, or self-judgment.
+Often, these concerns feel confusing and frustrating, especially when efforts to fix them only increase pressure, performance anxiety, or self-judgment.

 A Depth-Oriented Approach to Sex Therapy

-In our work we explore:
+In our work, we explore:

-• emotional undercurrents shaping sexual experience
+- emotional undercurrents shaping sexual experience

-• protective patterns such as avoidance, pressure, or shutdown
+- protective patterns such as avoidance, pressure, or shutdown

-• the role of anxiety, shame, anger, or grief
+- the role of anxiety, shame, anger, or grief

-• how desire is affected by relational safety and trust
+- how desire is affected by relational safety and trust

-• places where past experience continues to influence the present
+- how past experience continues to influence the present

-This work unfolds through presence and understanding rather than judgment.
+Sexual material requires careful attention and containment.
+We work with it through presence and understanding rather than judgment.

-Working With Tools — In Service of Understanding
+Working With Tools in Service of Understanding

-I offer practical tools in service of reducing pressure, anxiety, and shame — so that deeper understanding can emerge.
+I offer practical tools in service of reducing pressure, anxiety, and shame, so that deeper understanding can emerge.

 Depending on your situation, our work may include established sex-therapy approaches:

-• sensate focus and non-goal-oriented intimacy exercises
+- sensate focus and non-goal-oriented intimacy exercises

-• ways of approaching initiation that reduce pressure or fear of rejection
+- ways of approaching initiation that reduce pressure or fear of rejection

-• guidance around boundaries, consent, and safety within intimacy
+- guidance around boundaries, consent, and safety within intimacy

-• strategies for working with sexual anxiety, avoidance, or shutdown
+- strategies for working with sexual anxiety, avoidance, or shutdown

-• tools that help couples slow things down and re-establish safety
+- tools that help couples slow things down and re-establish safety

 Individuals and Couples